 - The most current IRB-approved consent document and approved institutional specific language are utilized when composing each participating sites' consent document.

 45 CFR 46.109(b), 45 CFR 46.111(b), 45 CFR 46.116, 45 CFR 46.117

 OHRP Exculpatory Language in Informed Consent, November 15, 1996.

-UIC Social and Behavioral Sciences Informed Consent Template
+UIC Social, Behavioral, and Education Research Informed Consent Template